All the Emmys 2021 winners, as they’re announced

 Renée Elise Goldsberry – Hamilton

-Julianne Nicholson – Mare of Easttown
+Julianne Nicholson – Mare of Easttown - WINNER

 Jean Smart – Mare of Easttown